statoscope/statoscope/packages/webpack-plugin/README.md

 #### options.saveOnlyStats: boolean

 If `true` then only json with the stats will be generated.
 HTML report will be omitted.

 `false` by default.

+#### options.disableReportCompression: boolean

+If `true` then html report data compression will be disabled.
+It increases html size a lot.
+Use it only when something is wrong with report in a browser.

+`false` by default.